secret-agent-B/notify-me-atc/README.md

 This app uses structured logging and to gain benefit from it you'll have to use a more robust solution than notepad to view logs.
 I recommend just running Seq and dump all the logs there.

-This is not required; but it makes it easy for devs to track what the system is doing and what happened if it failed to checkout an item.
+This is not required but it makes it easy for devs to track what the system is doing and what happened if it failed to checkout an item.

 `docker run --name seq -d --restart unless-stopped -e ACCEPT_EULA=Y -p 5341:80 datalust/seq:latest`